szq0214/DSOD/README.md

 # DSOD: Learning Deeply Supervised Object Detectors from Scratch

 ## Update (02/26/2019)
 We observe that if we simply increase the batch size (bs) on each GPU from 4 (Titan X) to 12 (P40) for training BN layers, our DSOD300 can achieve much better performance without any other modifications (see comparisons below).
-We think if we have a better solution to tune BN layers' params, e.g., Sync BN [1] when training detectors from scratch, the accuracy may be higher.
-This is also consistent with [2].
+We think if we have a better solution to tune BN layers' params, e.g., Sync BN [1] or Group Norm [2] when training detectors from scratch **with limited batch size**, the accuracy may be higher.
+This is also consistent with [3].

-*We have also provided some preliminary results on exploring the factors of training two-stage detectors from scratch in our extended paper (v2) [3].*
+*We have also provided some preliminary results on exploring the factors of training two-stage detectors from scratch in our extended [paper](https://arxiv.org/abs/1809.09294) (v2) [4].*

 New results on PASCAL VOC test set: